 - Ensure that the still-air temperature incubator is maintained at 101.5 degrees Fahrenheit when it is measured right at the top of your eggs.
-Alternatively, the forced-air incubators should have a constant temperature of 99.5 degrees Fahrenheit to facilitate the hatching process.
+Alternatively, the forced-air incubators should have a constant temperature of 99.5 degrees Fahrenheit to facilitate hatching.

-- Wash your hands every time you turn the eggs manually to avoid transferring oils and bacteria onto the eggs’ surfaces.
+- Wash your hands manually when you turn the eggs to avoid transferring oils and bacteria onto the eggs’ surfaces.

 - Make it a habit of turning the eggs at least three times daily at regular intervals.

 - Maintain humidity in the incubator at 40 to 50% during the first 18 days of hatching.
-From day 18 onwards, you may raise the humidity to the level not exceeding 70%.
+From day 18 onwards, you may raise the humidity to a level not exceeding 70%.

 - Open the incubator gradually during the hatching to let out humidity to make the hatching successful.